 Five cheesy ways to melt your winter appetite

 #3 – Grilled cheese, but not just any grilled cheese.
 The Three Mouseketeer.
-It’s an epic creation of toasty goodness – Havarti, Cheddar, Monterey Jack – all layered into a hearty grilled cheese sandwich perfect for sharing.
-Crispy on the outside, gooey on the inside, zesty sauce optional.
-Watch, wait and yearn as it sizzles on the grill behind the cheese counter at Decatur Dairy Cheese Store near Brodhead, where they like to say that “curd is the word.”
+It’s an epic creation of toasty goodness – Havarti, Cheddar, Monterey Jack.
+Crispy on the outside, gooey on the inside, special sauce optional.
+Watch and yearn as it sizzles on the grill behind the cheese counter at Decatur Dairy Cheese Store near Brodhead, where they like to say that “curd is the word.”